uswa193/pan-product-track/README.md

 # SERVER-API
 ## This is a Node.js server API with user authentication, journal, chat functionalities, and more.
-You need to done the steps from the ml-api repository first.
+You need to done the steps from the [here](https://github.com/uswa193/pan-product-track/tree/ml-api) repository first.

 ## Features
 - User signup and login with JWT authentication
 - User profile editing
-- Journal management (add and retrieve journals)
+- Journal management (add and see journals)
 - Chat functionality
 - Emotion classification and activity recommendation